FI:PA172 Image Acquisition - Course Information

 - Course objectives

-- In this course, the student will learn about theoretical and practical aspects of the acquisition of image data and its transformation into digital form.
+- This course is aimed at theoretical and practical aspects of the acquisition of image data and its transformation into digital form.
 The focus will be on optical systems that are the most common.
-Particular attention is paid to the acquisition of multidimensional information.
-The student will gain the basic understanding of both hardware of specific detectors and transport of the data from these sensors to computer memory and representation in computer memory.
-Based on the gained knowledge the student will be able to choose appropriate detector for a particular application and set suitable acquisition parameters.
+Special attentiion is paid to the acquisition of multidimensional information.
+Both hardware of specific detectors and transport of the information from these detectors to computer memory and representation in computer memory will be described.

 - Sources and detectors of light and other types of radiation.